 Ana Leonor Neto – Psychology BSc student

 As a psychology student I have always been fascinated by the multiple ways in which our social lives shape how we think and how we behave.
 I am currently finishing my bachelor in Psychological Sciences at the University of Lisbon and I intend to go abroad to take my master degree in Cognitive Neuroscience.
 More specifically, I aim to go deeper in the understanding of human decision making, with a focus on the influence of social cognition on our behaviour, tapping into the concepts of justice, fairness and morality.
 I am at Diana Prata’s lab gaining insights in neuroscience research.

 Vasco Sá – Neuroscience BSc student (Boston University intern)

 Diogo Tecelão – Biomedical Engineering BSc student

-João Pizarro – Neuropsychology MSc, ISTE-IUL PhD student
+João Pizarro – Neuropsychology MSc, PhD student (co-supervision with ISCTE-IUL)

 Inês Fernandes – Biomedical Engineering BSc student